hamid-vakilzadeh/python-xbrl-us/README.rst

 Before you begin, ensure you have the following:

 * **Python installed on your system**.
-  Right now, the XBRL-US library supports Python 3.10 and above.
+  The XBRL-US library supports Python 3.8 and above.
-  Backwards compatibility with Python 3.8 and above is planned for a future release.
 * **XBRL-US library installed**.
 * **XBRL-US API credentials**.
   You can obtain your credentials by registering for a free XBRL-US account at https://xbrl.us/home/use/xbrl-api/.
 * **XBRL-US OAuth2 Access**.
-  You can obtain your client ID and client secret by registering for a free XBRL-US account at https://xbrl.us/home/use/xbrl-api/access-token/.
+  You can obtain your client ID and client secret by registering for a filling the request form at https://xbrl.us/home/use/xbrl-api/access-token/.

 You can install it using pip: